cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 generator with itself `r-1` times, and is denoted as `ScalarBaseMult(r)`.
-Given two elements A and B, the discrete logarithm problem is to find an integer k such that B = k*A. Thus, k is the discrete logarithm of B to the base A.
+Given two elements A and B, the discrete logarithm problem is to find an integer k such that B = k*A. Thus, k is the discrete logarithm of B with respect to the base A.
 The set of scalars corresponds to `GF(p)`, a prime field of order p, and are represented as the set of integers defined by `{0, 1, ..., p-1}`.
 This document uses types